Williamstown, New Jersey: Transportation

 Cross Keys Airport is a public-use general aviation airport located 2.5 mi northwest of the central business district.
 U.S. Route 322 and New Jersey Route 42 pass through Central Williamstown.

 Education

 Monroe Township Public Schools is a comprehensive public school district serving the educational needs of resident students from grades Kindergarten through twelve.

 St. Mary School is a K-8 elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.

 Recreation

 Scotland Run Golf Club is a public golf course located in Williamstown, near U.S. Route 322.

 Tall Pines Day Camp is a summer camp in Williamstown, for young children and teenagers.
 It was founded in 1996 and is accredited by the American Camping Association.

-Operating since 1961 and located within five minutes from the center of Williamstown, Hospitality Creek is a campground consisting of an RV park, Olympic-size swimming pool, 30 acres lake, and other outdoor amenities.
+Hospitality Creek is a campground consisting of an RV park, Olympic-size swimming pool, 30 acres lake, and other outdoor amenities.
+It was established in 1961 and located within five minutes from the center of Williamstown.

 Skydive Cross Keys, operating out of Cross Keys Airport, offers both tandem skydiving and skydive training.